The Treachery of Images

 Sinclair: Well, well.
 Looks like the pain is real for both of us.

 - There's an interesting contrast in Firefly in "Objects in Space" between River and the villain of the week, Jubal Early.
 Both, one by accident, the other through upbringing and lifestyle, take an absurdist view of the universe - we ascribe meaning, but those meanings are flexible.
 The difference is that River searches for the meanings that everyone else ascribes to through the flood of information her damaged brain provides, while Early chooses the most pessimistic, destructive interpretation of everything to justify his bounty hunting lifestyle.

-- "That which holds the image of an angel becomes itself an angel."
+- Doctor Who: "That which holds the image of an angel becomes itself an angel."
 So...inverted?
 Still sort of played straight, though, since messing with this trope is basically the Weeping Angels' hat.
 Also played with a bit in Day of the Doctor — Time Lord paintings are bigger on the inside, so a painting of the Fall of Arcadia actually is the Fall of Arcadia, or at least part of it. /spoiler

 Not Music, No Matter Your Tastes

 - This is Not a Song, it's a Sandwich, by Psychostick.

 - Probably "This is Not a Photograph" by Mission Of Burma, although—in keeping with their commitment to obscurity—you can't really tell whether the song is a Shout-Out to Magritte, or something else entirely.
 Their tribute to "Max Ernst" is somewhat more straightforward, ending with a repeated "Dada" chant.

 - This is Not a Love Song, by Public Image Ltd..

 - The Lonely Island's "Threw It On The Ground" : the guy is handed given a cell phone, and told that it's his dad (on the phone).
 He says, "man, this ain't my dad.
 This is a cell phone."
 (So he threw it on the ground.)